helich0pper/Karkinos/README.md

 # Future Work
 Pull requests and bug reports are always appreciated. <br>
-Below are known bugs and issues:
+Below are features to be added/fixed:
-* Reverse shell handling server code is currently being reworked but it works fine
+* Creating a Wiki page to help customize Karkinos or troubleshoot common issues

 # Find me on
 <a href="https://twitter.com/helich0pper">Twitter</a>